top of page

 Our revamped logo now lives in the UW Medicine signature colors, with the Husky Purple symbolizing passion, power, and strength and the Husky Gold speaking to the institution’s standard of excellence and positive impact.
 We retained the central element of our original mark, which represents the biological interaction key to how our cancer vaccines work in the body: the binding of an antigen-presenting cell (APC) with a T cell.

-Our former and current brand marks.
+Our former and current brand marks

 Our logo is inspired by a biological process fundamental in boosting an immune response to cancer.
 An antigen-presenting cell (APC) presents a cancer antigen (a) to a T cell.
 Graphic Credit: Biorender.